DECODEproject/Restroom/README.md

 Designed, written and maintained by Puria Nafisi Azizi.

-Special thanks to Mr. W. White for his special contributions.
+Special thanks to Jaromil for this superb idea.

 <img src="https://zenroom.dyne.org/img/ec_logo.png" width="150" alt="Project funded by the European Commission">